nickmcintyre/ipycc/README.md

 # jupy5
-> A library for creative coding with Python in Jupyter
+> A library for creative coding in Python using Jupyter

 This library makes it easy to explore creative coding in Python using Jupyter notebooks.
 Its design is heavily inspired by [p5.js](https://github.com/processing/p5.js).